-To put it in very simple terms, the greenhouse effect is like a blanket.
-In the same way that you might cover yourself up with a blanket to stay warm, the greenhouse gases act like a blanket for the planet.
-They wrap around the planet and retain the sun’s energy in our atmosphere, holding it in, trapping in the heat.
-When the sun’s energy strikes the surface of our planet, the energy reflects back upwards, but instead of escaping, the heat gets trapped in by the greenhouse gases in the atmosphere.
+To put it in simple terms, the greenhouse effect is like a blanketing effect.
+In the same way that you cover yourself up with a blanket at night to stay warm, the greenhouse gases act like a blanket for the planet.

-Because of this important function, the greenhouse effect is a natural part of our environment, and it is critical for making life possible.
-Without the greenhouse effect, the warmth provided by the sun would just bounce off the surface of the planet, and the heat would radiate away, escaping into outer space and leaving our world behind far too cold for life to exist.
-We depend on the greenhouse effect for our very lives, as well as for all of the life on the planet.
+Because of this important function, the greenhouse effect is a natural part of our evolving world, critical for making life possible.
+Without the greenhouse effect, the warmth provided by the sun would just bounce off the surface of our planet and radiate away, off into outer space and leaving our world behind, far too cold for life to exist..

-On the other hand, when human activities add greenhouse gases to the atmosphere, such as the carbon monoxide and the methane we discussed above, this causes the natural greenhouse effect to increase beyond its normal range.
-This increase leads to the result scientists describe as global warming.
+When human activities, on the other hand, add additional, excessive amounts of greenhouse gases to the atmosphere, it causes the greenhouse effect to be increased as well.
+This increase is what leads to the result that scientists describe as global warming.

-The Intergovernmental Panel on Climate Change states that it is extremely likely that human activity became the dominant cause of global warming in the time period following the industrial revolution, and of the human activities contributing to global warming, the extracting and burning of fossil fuels is considered to be the principal cause.
-NASA estimates that humans have increased atmospheric carbon dioxide concentration by more than a third since the Industrial Revolution began, mostly as a result of the burning of fossil fuels.
-A global effort and initiative towards low-carbon renewable energy is the most critical aspect in reducing greenhouse-gas emissions, and reducing the rate of global warming and climate change.
+The Intergovernmental Panel on Climate Change tells us that it is extremely likely that human activity became the dominant cause of global warming in the time period following the industrial revolution, and NASA estimates that human activities have increased atmospheric carbon dioxide concentration by more than a third since the Industrial Revolution began, mostly as a result of the burning of fossil fuels.